davidastephens/pyportfolio/README.md

 # pyportfolio
-Library to manage portfolios of stocks and bonds.
+Library to manage portfolios of stocks and options.